Cooperative movement in India: Housing societies

 Widely known as Cooperative Housing Societies, these housing alternatives are established to help people with limited income to construct houses at reasonable costs.

 The function of housing cooperatives varies based on geographical and cultural context.
 Compared to Western and European understandings of housing cooperatives, that primarily views cooperatives as equating to collective ownership, India differs from these conceptions about how cooperative housing societies operate.

 Mumbai and Chennai are two areas that set the present for cooperative movements in India, influencing development in other major cities such as New Delhi, Thiruvananthapuram, and Kolkata.
 Despite the cooperative success and influence of these cities' in other regions, Mumbai and Chennai differ from the cities of Maharashtra and Tamil Nadu, known as areas in India that demonstrate a long history of cooperative efforts.

 Types of housing cooperatives

 There are three distinct types of housing cooperatives in India approved by each state, through the Cooperative Societies Act, based on the co-op housing objectives and functionality.
-The categories of cooperative housing are tenure, finance, and building co-operatives.
+The categories of cooperative housing are tenure, finance, and building cooperatives.
 The classifications of these cooperatives vary across states, and its approval is not exclusive to each state.